 This prominent castle, owned by a wealthy Scottish immigrant named Robert Dunsmuir, was built in the shadow of tragedy.
 Four months into construction (starting in 1887), the castle's architect, Warren Williams, died of an enlarged heart.

 Plenty of paranormal activity has been reported at Craigdarroch Castle.
-In fact, it has been said that the odd visitor to the castle will get such an uneasy feeling upon entering, they decide to walk straight back out again.
+It's said that the odd visitor gets such an uneasy feeling upon entering that they decide to walk straight back out again.

 Here are some of the more frequent sightings: